Barbara P

 After coming up with a valid opinion and supportive arguments, it is time to start the actual writing process.
 Make sure this writing is short and clear so that the readers do not get bored and easily understand your point of view.

-Start your editorial with a thesis-like statement to catch the reader’s attention right from the start.
+Start your editorial with a strong hook to catch the reader’s attention right from the start.
 You can also start your editorial with a question, quote, or summary of what the editorial is all about.

 The body of your work should objectively explain the issue and why the situation is important to handle.
 Try to cover all the bases and include facts and quotations from credible sources.